Sahil321-coder-code/RasBuddy/JOURNAL.md

  Then click Yes, then Yes again.

-Congratulations You have successfully Setup the Pi Imager
+Congratulations you have successfully set up the Pi Imager

-If you are not getting the instructions , how to do it then click [here](https://drive.google.com/file/d/1qQF-NHXBG2cuox9VjBYXK5pml_ZQaf1B/view?usp=sharing)
+If you are not getting the instructions, how to do it ,then click [here](https://drive.google.com/file/d/1qQF-NHXBG2cuox9VjBYXK5pml_ZQaf1B/view?usp=sharing)

 First, enable I2C by going to Interface Options > I2C > Enable in Raspberry Pi Imager.
 Next: Install the required libraries ( Copy the text below and paste it in the Raspberry Pi Imager Terminal )